Projects

 This research first engages with Kaggle as a company and platform, offering a narrative of its history and a detailed description of how it works.
 Combining discourse analysis, software studies, and digital methods, this research aims to understand how code, data, digital infrastructures, crowdsourced labour, and political-economic interests are mobilized to create instruments of control that shape, modulate, and mediate individual behaviour.
 This phenomenon, which I call modes of automatic subjectivation, points toward the possibility of using subjective and impersonal materials to reorganize life in its broadest sense according to a specific system of power and privileges involving gender, race, sexuality, and social class.

-This dissertation argues that these modes of subjectivation are designed to control the “production of possibilities” and reinforce specific types of socioeconomic relations, which in turn reproduce current conditions of existence.
+This dissertation argues that these modes of subjectivation are designed to control the “production of possibilities” and to reinforce specific types of socioeconomic relations, which, in turn, reproduce current conditions of existence.
 Furthermore, this research argues that the data science community has a notable compulsion toward cost reduction, indifference toward human life, an obsession with controlling populations and individual bodies, and a desire to produce a predictable future for economic gain.
 Ultimately, this research identifies algorithmic media based on AI Technology as a core asset in the attention economy and as a source of power that can be used as an interface to prescribe individual behaviour.

 Dissertation submitted in partial fulfillment of the requirements for the degree of Doctor of Philosophy in Communication Studies.